Y0Coss/docs-fork/pages/network/load_balancer/create_redirectlocation/guide.en-gb.md

 ### Overview

-An HTTP redirect looks like this :
+An HTTP redirect looks like this:

 ```bash
 HTTP/1.1 301 Moved Permanently